iGutobreks/annag/README.md

 #### Where i can get help with cheat or source code?

 If your question is cool, contact me on discord gut.rs, I will help you.
+(if you want to deploy source code, before do npm install)

 #### You will continue with this cheat in future?